-- Tobacco: tobacco products cause their own types of mouth odor.
-Additionally, they increase the chances of gum disease which can also cause bad breath
+- Tobacco: Tobacco products cause their own types of mouth odor.
+Additionally, they increase the chances of gum disease which can also cause bad breath.

-- Food: the breakdown of food particles stuck in the teeth can cause odors.
+- Food: The breakdown of food particles stuck in the teeth can cause odors.
 Some foods such as onions and garlic can also cause bad breath.
-After they are digested, their breakdown products are carried in the blood to the lungs where they can affect the breath
+After they are digested, their breakdown products are carried in the blood to the lungs where they can affect the breath.

-- Dry mouth: saliva naturally cleans the mouth.
-If the mouth is naturally dry (for instance, in the morning) or is dry due to a specific disease (such as xerostomia), odors can build up
+- Dry mouth: Saliva naturally cleans the mouth.
+If the mouth is naturally dry or dry due to a specific disease, such as xerostomia, odors can build up.

-- Dental hygiene: brushing and flossing ensure the removal of small particles of food that can build up and slowly break down, producing odor.
+- Dental hygiene: Brushing and flossing ensure the removal of small particles of food that can build up and slowly break down, producing odor.
 A film of bacteria called plaque builds up if brushing is not regular.
-This plaque can irritate the gums and cause pockets of build-up between the teeth and gums called periodontitis.
-Dentures that are not cleaned regularly or properly can also harbor bacteria that cause halitosis
+This plaque can irritate the gums and cause inflammation between the teeth and gums called periodontitis.
+Dentures that are not cleaned regularly or properly can also harbor bacteria that cause halitosis.

-- Crash diets: fasting and low-carbohydrate eating programs can produce halitosis; this is due to the breakdown of fats producing chemicals called ketones.
-These ketones have a strong aroma
+- Crash diets: Fasting and low-carbohydrate eating programs can produce halitosis.
+This is due to the breakdown of fats producing chemicals called ketones.
+These ketones have a strong aroma.

-- Drugs: certain medications can reduce saliva and, therefore, increase odors.
+- Drugs: Certain medications can reduce saliva and, therefore, increase odors.
 Other drugs can produce odors as they breakdown and release chemicals in the breath.
-Examples include nitrates used to treat angina, some chemotherapy chemicals and some tranquilizers, such as phenothiazines.
-Individuals who take vitamin supplements in large doses can also be prone to bad breath
+Examples include nitrates used to treat angina, some chemotherapy chemicals, and some tranquilizers, such as phenothiazines.
+Individuals who take vitamin supplements in large doses can also be prone to bad breath.

-- Mouth, nose and throat conditions: sometimes small, bacteria covered stones can form on the tonsils at the back of the throat (tonsilloliths) and produce odor.
-Also, infections or inflammation in the nose, throat or sinuses can cause halitosis
+- Mouth, nose, and throat conditions: Sometimes, small, bacteria-covered stones can form on the tonsils at the back of the throat and produce odor.
+Also, infections or inflammation in the nose, throat, or sinuses can cause halitosis.

-- Foreign body: bad breath (especially in children) can be caused if they have a foreign body lodged in their nasal cavity
+- Foreign body: Bad breath can be caused if they have a foreign body lodged in their nasal cavity, especially in children.

 Rarer causes of bad breath